annotation/text-fabric/docs/index.md

           ```sh
           pip3 install text-fabric
           ```

+??? caution "Internal Server Error"
+    When the TF browser opens with an Internal Server error, the most likely reason is that the TF data server has not started up without errors.

+    Look back at the command prompt where you started `text-fabric`.
+    Probably somewhere down the road you see `Memory Error`.

+    It means that during loading TF did not have access too enough RAM memory.
+    Maybe you had too many programs (or browser tabs) open at that time.

+    Simply closing text-fabric and trying again is not enough, due to the memory error some compiled TF data may have become corrupt.

+    I am working toward a graceful solution to automatically recover from this.
+    For now, you have to manually remove the compiled data.

+    You find that data in directories named `.tf` (hidden in Macos and Linux, visible in Windows).
+    Look into `text-fabric-data/etcbc/*/tf/c` for `*` one of `bhsa`, `phono`, `parallels`.
+    Just delete these `.tf` directories.

+    The free up some RAM and try again.

 ??? caution "Newest version of Text-Fabric does not show up"
     When you get errors doing `pip3 install text-fabric`, there is probably an older version around.